dcos/demos/fastdata-iot/1.9/README.md

 dcos cassandra connection
 ```

-The setup of the required cassandra schema is done via an [Jobs](https://docs.mesosphere.com/1.8/usage/jobs/getting-started/) job.
+The setup of the required cassandra schema is done via an [Jobs](https://dcos.io/docs/1.9/deploying-jobs/quickstart/) job.

-With the jobs frontend you're able to use the following configuration.
+With the jobs frontend you're able to use the following configuration which will pull down a simple Docker Hub image with code from the [BusFloatingData](https://github.com/ANierbeck/BusFloatingData) repository and the [import_data.sh](bus-demo/import_data.sh) script.

 ```json
 {